Damien Mudge

-Damien Mudge (born 12 May 1976) is an Australian professional male doubles squash player, from Adelaide, South Australia, currently residing with his wife in Gold Coast, Queensland, Australia.
+Damien Mudge (born 12 May 1976) is an Australian professional male doubles squash player, from Adelaide, South Australia, currently residing with his wife and son in Mexico.
 He holds the all-time record of 157 professional doubles tour titles.
 Until his recent retirement in August 2019, Mudge had been ranked as the number one player on the professional doubles tour for more than 15 consecutive years.

 Career

 Mudge started playing squash at the age of 7, turning pro in 1995, at the age of 19.
 Mudge got to number 48th in the world on the professional singles tour in 1997 and transitioned to playing North American doubles in 1998.

 Today, he is the Head Squash Professional at the University Club of New York.
 He has been working at the University Club since he came to America in 1998, and has been the Head Squash Professional at the private club since 2001.